 4 Nintendo

 As one of the defining forces in the games industry, Nintendo was producing design strokes of near-genius very early on – Super Mario Bros., the Legend of Zelda series, and a series of inventive hardware.
-The best place to explore Nintendo’s history is the Nintendo Museum, and Nintendo’s own website also has a overview at Nintendo History | Hardware.

 4.1 Nintendo Switch